Best yoghurt in Australia reviewed

 This natural pot set yoghurt only includes skimmed milk, cream, milk solids and live cultures.

-Unfortunately, it doesn’t give any information on the probiotics included.
+Unfortunately, it doesn’t give any information on which probiotic strains are included.

 It is fairly high in fat at 8.6% and low in protein at 3.4%.
 It also has less calcium than other brands reviewed here.